Supplements, Herbal Treatments, and Antioxidants

 - People with COPD may not get enough Vitamin D in their diet.

 If blood tests show that you do not have enough vitamin D, your doctor might prescribe supplements.
 Some research has found that having low levels of vitamin D may be linked to an increased risk of COPD flare-ups.
 Vitamin D can also help lower the risk of osteoporosis.
 This is a disease that causes the bones to become weak and brittle.
 There are several different food sources that naturally contain vitamin D, including:3

 - Fatty fish such as mackerel, tuna, and salmon

 Magnesium is a mineral that helps the lungs function well.
 It is common for people with COPD to have low magnesium levels.
 This can be caused by poor nutrition or by certain types of COPD medicines.
 A variety of foods naturally contain magnesium, including:4

 - Foods containing dietary fiber

-Some patients may benefit from magnesium supplements if their levels are too low.
-However, patients need to take magnesium exactly as advised by their healthcare providers, because it can cause side effects and it interacts with many types of medicines.
+Some people may benefit from magnesium supplements if their levels are too low.
+However, people need to take magnesium exactly as prescribed.
+This is because it can cause side effects, and it interacts with many types of medicines.4

-Fish oil is a supplement that contains important substances called “omega-3 fatty acids.”
-These are known to be involved in:
+Fish oil is a supplement that contains important substances called omega-3 fatty acids.
+These are known to be involved in:1,3,4

 - Transferring oxygen from the air in the lungs into the bloodstream